iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 We will be using [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) to model our system and applying the [law of mass action](https://en.wikipedia.org/wiki/Law_of_mass_action) ([webinar](https://www.youtube.com/watch?v=ph5iYWwXsPw&t=359s)), which states that the rate of a reaction is proportional to the product of the concentrations of the reactants, to our ODE.

 This allows us to predict how the concentration of a molecular species like our mRNA and protein changes over time.

+We will take our diagram from the previous section, break it down by reaction (transcription and translation), and write a simple mathematical model for each reaction.

 #### Transcription and mRNA degradation